buyallmemes/blog-api/posts/20240404-practical-dependency-inversion-principle.md

 the dependency tree might look like this:
 ![after inversion](assets/04042024-di/post_inversion.png)

-Not only the system no longer directly depends on `UserModule`.
+Not only does the system no longer directly depend on `UserModule`.
 But the transitive dependencies are also much more relaxed.

 What if `UserModule` grows out of hand?